Meet the Faculty

 Fellowship: University of California Davis – Medical Simulation

-Interests: Rock climbing, skiing, playing the banjo, sailing, outdoor work (I live on 40 acres in the foothills east of Stockton) and spending time with my family
+I enjoy spending my free time rock climbing, skiing, playing the banjo, sailing, outdoor work (I live on 40 acres in the foothills east of Stockton) and spending time with my family

 -